 According to Wikipedia, fingerspelling acts as a bridge between sign language and oral language.
 It is used in different sign languages across the world.
 BSL uses a two handed manual alphabet, as does New Zealand and Australia (Auslan).
 Other sign languages e.g. Irish Sign Language (ISL) uses a one handed alphabet.

-The Deafblind alphabet is based on the BSL manual alphabet. also uses two hands but is more tactile.
+The Deafblind alphabet is based on the BSL manual alphabet.
+The alphabet also uses two hands but it is more tactile to compensate for the inability to use sight to work out what word is being spelled.

 Fingerspelling tips: